AboutMobile RecipesArchivesStoreForumsMake Your Own Cookbook

 This quinoa salad recipe has become a favorite of mine.
 And I know many of you are looking for interesting ways to prepare quinoa, so I though I'd share.
 Chances are you've heard of quinoa.
 It's one of the nutritional darlings featured in the media regularly.
 The good news is it's an easy ingredient to work with and once you get to know this curious little grain (er, seed) there are endless ways to incorporate it into your repertoire.

-Instead of going on about the nutritional benefits of quinoa (which you can read about just about everywhere) I'll throw out a few words/phrases that come to mind: Seed not grain.
+Instead of going on about the nutritional benefits of quinoa (which you can read about just about elsewhere) I'll throw out a few words/phrases that come to mind: Seed not grain.
 Cute curlicue.
 Grain-like.
 Ancient.
 Pretty colors.
 Underutilized.
 Superfood.
 Quick cooking.
 Incan gold.
 Complete protein.
 Whole.
 Rinse and cook.
 Tiny.
 Fluffy yet crunchy.
 Breakfast.
 Lunch.
 Dinner.
 Keen-wah.

 I've seen a rash of orzo salads lately (!?).
 I'm not sure what that's all about, but if you're partial to orzo (the rice-shaped pasta) salads why not explore wheat berries, quinoa, or any of the other grains to use in place of the pasta?
 An easy whole grain substitution.